 Administrative expenses are funded through excess investment income.

 Members who become permanently and totally disabled for further duty may be eligible to receive a disability retirement allowance.
 The amount of benefits to be received in such cases is dependent upon several factors including: whether or not the disability is work-related, the member’s age, years of credible service, level of compensation, veteran’s status and group classification.

 Employees who resign from service and who are not eligible to receive a retirement allowance or are under the age of 55 are entitled to request a refund of their accumulated total deductions.
 In addition, depending upon the number of years of credible service, such employees are entitled to receive either 0%, 50% or 100% of the regular interest, which has accrued upon those deductions.
 Survivor benefits are extended to eligible beneficiaries of members whose death occurs prior to or following retirement.

-The Somerville Retirement Board generally meets on the third Thursday of the month at 8:30 AM at the City Hall Annex building on 50 Evergreen Avenue in Somerville.
+The Somerville Retirement Board generally meets monthly at the City Hall Annex building on 50 Evergreen Avenue in Somerville.
 Please check the city's website calendar as monthly dates and time varies.